alexeisaharov/todolistapp-react/README.md

 https://github.com/Microsoft/vscode-react-sample

 This repository has next folders:
-- basic
+- basic:
-    This is a sample of app implemented on pure React
+    sample of app implemented on pure React
-- flux
+- flux:
-    This is a sample of app implemented on React with Flux
+    sample of app implemented on React with Flux
-- redux
+- redux:
-    This is a sample of app implemented on React with Redux
+    sample of app implemented on React with Redux
-- reflux
+- reflux:
-    This is a sample of app implemented on React with Reflux
+    sample of app implemented on React with Reflux

 #Run app
 You can run application b yusing webpack dev server